hanabi/hanabi.github.io/variant-specific/Null.md

 #### Color Positional Clues Skip Over Clued Cards

 - When players are determining which slot number the *Color Positional Clue* is talking about, they should always skip over any cards that have one or more positive clues on them.
-(But they should not skip over cards that are considered to be "untouched" from a *Positional Clue*.)
 - For example, in a 3-player game of the "Null (5 Suits)" variant:
   - All the 1's are played on the stacks except for the null 1.
   - Bob hand is as follows, from newest to oldest: `red 1, red 1, null 1, blue 1, blue 5`